 A couple of years ago the novel I had tried to write earlier came back into my imagination.
 The focus had shifted from a horror theme to Crime and I started to revise the concept further.
 I devoured books on the subject of writing: story structure, plot elements, point of view, character arcs, suspense and mystery.
 I read books detailing the elements of thrillers and how to write them.
 You will find articles on some of these books elsewhere on my site.

-I continued to flesh out my novel further and started working on writing it once more.
-I signed up for a course in novel writing with The London School of Journalism and was very fortunate to have an excellent tutor called Margaret James whose constructive criticism and praise for my work was both helpful and extremely encouraging.
+I signed up for a novel writing course with The London School of Journalism, and was very fortunate to have an excellent tutor, Margaret James, whose constructive criticism and praise for my work was both helpful and extremely encouraging.
 She assured me that my idea was a good one and that my writing was good enough to be published one day.

 I live in Lincolnshire with my wife, Alison, our cat Nala and our two goldfish.
 I’m still working on my debut novel, and have quit my busy, stressful day job as an accountant to concentrate full time on my writing.
 The Head Factory, is due for completion by early 2018.